awaisah/Emma-App-Test/README.md

 ## Assumptions

 * The details scrollview is not scrollable.
 It would be nice to have this scrollable and also select the current contact's profile picture as further improvements

+## Limitations

+* Scrolling through the profile pictures decelerates almost immediately
+* Not been able to test on Android
+* No testing included initially